|

 students is similar to that for Indian nationals, except for some documentation

+requirements.
 Institutions Accepting

 GATE Life Science Score